-Before building your team, think about the major figures and institutions in your community.
+Before building your team, think about the communities in your jurisdiction and the major figures and institutions in each community.
 Where do the strongest relationships exist?
-Who will be most helpful to you on your broadband journey?
+Who will be most helpful to you on your journey?
+A key factor to a successful team will be ensuring that it includes a wide and diverse set of stakeholders that resembles the community.
 See Building Relationships for Success for additional resources and materials to help identify and develop meaningful partnerships with community actors.